shanesc/blog/content/blog/introduction-to-rest-apis/index.md

 **An API (Application Programming Interface) is a way of communicating with an application and tapping into some of its functionality.** For example, an API can be used to request information (data) from an application, or used to run complex computations on data passed into an API request.
 The application's API exposes its functionality as methods, operations, endpoints, etc., and the specific language of the API depends on the application.

-_Note: in order to use an API, you need to know the functionality available and the format which it expects the the request/response to be in._
+_Note: in order to use an API, you need to know the functionality available and the format which it expects the request/response to be in._

 As an analogy, imagine a  vending machine.
 A customer walks up to the vending machine, sees a bunch of buttons for different sodas, and presses the button for the one they want.
 The vending machine then does a bunch of stuff behind the scenes, and pops out the soda.